 A distribution represents your share of the income earned by the investments held by that fund.
 It is up to the ETF to collect all the forms of income and profit made by the fund, and pay it out it to the unit holders (i.e. you, the end investors) as distributions.

 Rather than receiving the dividends individually (which would be an administrative nightmare), you receive distributions from the ETFs which includes all dividends paid in the most recent period by companies in that ETF as well as some other potential sources of income.
 It’s a much simpler way of receiving dividends.
-Better still if you invest with a service like Stockspot we combine all of your distributions into a simple 1 page tax summary document.
+Better still, if you invest with a service like Stockspot we combine all of your distributions into a simple one-page tax summary document.

-A typical ETF distribution can be broken down into 5 main components:
+A typical ETF distribution can be broken down into five main components:

 - Franking credits – ETFs are eligible to pass on franking credits which we discussed here.

-- Interest – for example bond ETFs receive interest (i.e. coupon payments) from the underlying bonds they own
+- Interest – like bond ETFs receive interest (i.e. coupon payments) from the underlying bonds they own.

 - Foreign income (e.g. ETFs that own overseas shares) and any associated foreign tax credits.